Tunbridge Wells Grammar School for Boys: Extracurricular activities

 TWGSB offers a large range of clubs and societies (including sports, drama, and music), and also has a school orchestra and jazz band.

-The school's magazine, 'Eclectics', is published annually.
+The school's previously produced an annual magazine, 'Eclectics', which has now ceased publication.

 TWGSB competes in several sports and runs a number of teams.

 There are two student councils: the School Council and the Sixth Form Council.